sherifabdlnaby/Ciro/README.md

 ## 6- Exception and Error Handler
 - Exception & Error Handler can be Enabled/Disabled in **`Config/config.php`**.
 - Exception & Error handler will convert any error to an ErrorException.
-- Catch any uncaught exception, and renders a `500: Internal Server Error` custom error page if an exception or an error occurred during script execution, this will avoid showing a blank white screen for users.
 - If Enabled in configurations, Exception Handler will log any uncaught exceptions or errors.
 - Logs file directory is specified in configurations too.